sils-webinfo/movietrailers/readme.txt

 *subjects.html is an example how a particular subject page might look like.
 This page contains outbound links This page contains outbound links that will connect one back to the list pages for movie-trailers, actors, and subjects.
 (URI/subjects/subject/{subject-id})

-*timeresult.html is an example of how a page will look like if someone requests in the a particular time.
+*timeresult.html is an example of how a page will look like if someone requests a particular time.
 It will look almost exactly the same as the movie-trailer individual page, except that the video will start at a specified time.
 URI (URI/movie-trailers/{movie-id}#t={ms })

 *titlesearchresults.html is an example of how the search results might look like if someone searches for a movie-trailer via the title.
 (URI/titlesearch?titlename={query})